lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 the second scheme listed below ({{sect-4.2.2.2}}).
 Any entity MAY additionally support other schemes, if desired.

 <  ToDo: PKIX-CMP was defined back in 1999.
 Since then, it has been profiled for different environments.
 Not all environments that use CMP for certificate management require an initial registration/certification scheme.
-Therefore, the authors propose to amend the above requirements as follows:
+Therefore, the authors propose to adapt the above requirements as follows:
-ALT: This specification mandates that conforming CA equipment, RA equipment, and EE equipment MUST support the second scheme listed below (Section 4.2.2.2).
+OLD: This specification mandates that conforming CA equipment, RA equipment, and EE equipment MUST support the second scheme listed below (Section 4.2.2.2).
 Any entity MAY additionally support other schemes, if desired.
-NEW: Examples of possible initial registration/certification schemes can be found in the following.
+NEW: Examples of possible initial registration/certification schemes can be found in the following subsections.
 An entity may support other schemas specified in profiles of PKIX-CMP, such as RFC 9483.  >

 #### Centralized Scheme
 {: id="sect-4.2.2.1"}